 A focus group is an informal assembly of users whose opinions are requested about a specific topic.
 The goal is to elicit perceptions, feelings, attitudes, and participants’ ideas about the topic.

-Individuals come together and express diverse views on the topic: useful not only to find the range of views, but also for the participants to learn from each other, and to generate a sense of social cohesion.
+Individuals come together and express diverse views on the topic.
+Focus group testing is useful not only to find the range of views, but also for the participants to learn from each other, and to generate a sense of social cohesion.